 Eligibility for OAA depends upon income, resources, and living arrangement.
-Individuals eligible for State Supplemental are also automatically eligible for Medicaid.
+Individuals eligible for this State Supplemental Program (SSP) are also automatically eligible for Medicaid.

 You must provide proof of income you receive, value of assets you own, who lives in your home, your address, and any other factors which affect your eligibility or amount of your grant.

 Citizenship Status/Immigration: You must be either a US citizen or an eligible qualified alien.

 Residency: You must be a current resident of NH, but you do not need to live in NH for a specified length of time.